Are you soon to be arriving at MGA, the Managua International Airport? Would you like a step-by-step look at what to expect? Here you go, enjoy!

 - Have your forms, passports, and $10 ready (they just swipe your passport, stamp it, then take the money).

 Note: Keep the little piece of paper they give you, this is your visa and should be kept with your passport.
+It is automatically given for a 90 day period.

 - Get a free baggage cart or two if needed (they are on the left side of the baggage claim area, near the windows where you will see lots of people waiting for the new arrivals)